ojonatan/udacity.com-nd004-p2-multi-user-blog/README.md

 ## TODO

-* IMPORTANT Squash a bug causing the 503 error on image upload
-* Implement cleanup strategy to remove orphaned blobs without damaging blog posts in progress
+* Implement cleanup strategy to remove orphaned BLOBS on expiry
 * Add markup/ CSS to make the blog appear in shape
-* EXTRA Maybe add some testing scenarios for redirects and comments
+* Maybe add some testing scenarios for redirects and comments
 * EXTRA pagination!

 ## Live URL